 As a design researcher, he is interested in history, material culture, digital humanities, and visual semiotics and representation.
 He has developed self-initiated projects in the intersection between design and art, raising questions, in its vast majority, about social and political issues.
 He has also been working on topics related to identity and memory by exploring the politics of image-making and the archives of historic Portuguese trademarks and institutions.
 He has curated and coordinated design exhibitions and talks.
 He has two books published.

-He has exhibited his work, given talks, participated in conferences and/or conducted workshops in Australia, Austria, Brazil, Canada, Chile, Colombia, Ethiopia, Finland, France, Germany, Greece, Iran, Italy, Lithuania, Mexico, Palestine, Portugal, Serbia, Spain, Sweden, and the United Kingdom.
+He has exhibited his work, given talks, participated in conferences and/or conducted workshops in Australia, Austria, Brazil, Canada, Chile, Colombia, Ethiopia, Finland, France, Germany, Greece, Iran, Italy, Lithuania, Mexico, Palestine, Portugal, Serbia, South Africa, Spain, Sweden, and the United Kingdom.

 His work can be seen at www.nunocoelho.net